 However, there will likely be a floor that limits downside movement, which is generally the margin.
 This margin will probably be somewhere in the 2% range, so the fully-indexed rate can never go below that, even if the associated LIBOR index drops to 1% or lower.

 In other words, your rate probably won’t move lower than the initial start rate, so it’s best to focus on how high the rate can go.

 Over the life of the loan, the highest it could go would be 8.125%, based on that lifetime cap, though it would take a few adjustments to get there thanks to the 2% periodic cap.

 - You get a fixed rate for the first five years

-- And only one adjustment in the first 10 years
+- And there’s only one rate adjustment in the first 10 years

 The obvious advantage to the 5/5 ARM versus the 5/1 ARM is the fact that the mortgage only adjusts every five years, as opposed to every year after the first five years are up.

 With the latter, you still get an initial five-year fixed period, but then the rate is subject to annual adjustments, which can be pretty scary and potentially dangerous in a rising rate environment.

-The 5/5 ARM on the other hand will only see a total of five rate adjustments throughout the life of the loan, which seems a lot more manageable, and only one during the first decade of the loan.
+The 5/5 ARM, on the other hand, will only see a total of five rate adjustments throughout the life of the loan, which seems a lot more manageable, and only one during the first decade of the loan.